Conservation Laws with Discontinuous Gradient-Dependent Flux: the Unstable Case: Introduction

 In this paper we consider a conservation law with discontinuous flux, where the discontinuity is related to the sign of the gradient $u_x$, namely \bel{1} u_t + \Big[\theta(u_x) f(u) + \bigl(1-\theta(u_x) \bigr)g(u)\Big]_x~=~0.\eeq Here $f,g$ are smooth flux functions, and $\theta$ is the step function \bel{2}\theta(s)~=~\left\{\bega{rl} 1\quad &\hbox{if}\quad s>0,\cr 0\quad &\hbox{if}\quad s<0.\enda\right.\eeq

+{\wen Note that the function $\theta(u_x)$ is undetermined at points where $u_x=0$.
+In particular, it can be arbitrary on intervals where the solution $u(t,x)$ is constant in $x$.
+We emphasize that the model \eqref{1}-\eqref{2} is entirely different from those found in earlier literature.
+Conservation laws with discontinuous flux have been extensively studied in the cases where the flux function depends on time, space or the conserved quantity, i.e., $F=F(t,x,u)$.
+Here, on the other hand, we consider a discontinuous flux $F=F(u,u_x)$ which switches according to the sign of $u_x$.}

 The equations \eqref{1}-\eqref{2}) can be used as a model for traffic flow, where $u$ is the density of cars.
 The main feature of the model lies in the key assumption that the drivers behave differently when they are in accelerating or decelerating mode (with their foot on the gas or on the brake pedal).
 Such assumption is reasonable by personal experience as well as witnessed by traffic data \cite{TM_data}.
-One expects that, in the region where the density increases, i.e.~$u_x(t,x) >0$, the cars decelerate, while if the density decreases, the cars accelerate.
+One expects that, in the region where the density decreases, i.e.~$u_x(t,x) <0$, the cars accelerate; and if the density increases, the cars decelerate.
 This leads to two different flux functions: $f$ and $g$, in the decelerating and accelerating mode, respectively.
 The above equations capture this feature of traffic flow, assuming that the switching between the acceleration and deceleration mode happens instantly.
-If $\bar\theta$ is replaced by a smooth function, such transition would be gradual.
+If $\theta=\theta(u_x)$ is replaced by a smooth function, such transition would be gradual.

 In principle, there can be other models where the flux has discontinuous dependence on the gradient of the conserved quantity.
 In this paper we thus consider \eqref{1} in a general setting, not necessarily restricted to traffic flow.